-- 3.7.4 The City shall promote increasing the supply of energy and in particular, the supply of sustainable energy by: - a) permitting energy generation facilities to meet existing and planned needs, including alternative energy systems, both as principal and accessory uses.
-These facilities shall be permitted in all land use designations subject to the other relevant policies of this Plan, Policy B.3.7.3, compatibility with the surrounding land uses, and in accordance with the provisions of the Zoning By-law; and, - b) protecting existing and future utility corridors. - c) working jointly with the Province to investigate the need, feasibility, implications and suitable locations for solar, wind, and bio-energy projects and to promote local clean energy generation, where appropriate, and in accordance with the Green Energy and Green Economy Act, 2009.
+3.7.5 The City shall promote increasing the supply of energy and in particular, the supply of sustainable energy by:

+- a) permitting energy generation facilities to meet existing and planned needs, including district energy, renewable energy systems and alternative energy systems, both as principal and accessory uses.
+These facilities shall be permitted in all land use designations subject to the other relevant policies of this Plan, Policy B.3.7.3, compatibility with the surrounding land uses, and in accordance with the provisions of the Zoning By-law; and, (OPA 167) - b) protecting existing and future utility corridors. - c) working jointly with the Province to investigate the need, feasibility, implications and suitable locations for solar, wind, and bio-energy projects and to promote local clean energy generation, where appropriate.
+(OPA 167)